 Students are required to report to clinical at the designated time.
 Students will be marked tardy at 15 minutes after the assigned clinical time.
 Assigned clinical time is typically 6:30 am.
-After 7:30 am, the student will be counted absent.
+After 7:00 am, the student will be counted absent.
+Students are required to notify, by phone, the clinical instructor if they know they will be tardy.